okkur/syna/VISION.md

 ## Core Concept

-Example Project&#39;s core concept to showcase how, why it does what it does.
+Example Project's core concept to showcase how, why it does what it does.

 ## General Aim

-Syna provides a generic solution to easily get up and running, but doesn&#39;t consider hugely specialized solutions to be integrated.
+Syna provides a generic solution to easily get up and running, but doesn't consider hugely specialized solutions to be integrated.